HxS Objects

 Data

-A data object represents one or more bits of a register that are used to store arbitrary data.
+A data object represents one or more bits of a register that are used to access arbitrary data (e.g., read the count of a counter or load a counter with a value).

 namespace Eccelerators.HxS.Docs